Skip to main content

 )

-The Update Graph Processor coordinates table updates and its lock must be acquired before executing many Deephaven table operations.
-In Deephaven, the UGP ensures that, when queries are updated in real time, the calculations are all updated consistently.
+The Periodic Update Graph coordinates table updates and its lock must be acquired before executing many Deephaven table operations.
+In Deephaven, the UG ensures that, when queries are updated in real time, the calculations are all updated consistently.
 This lock is automatically acquired when executing a block of code in the Deephaven IDE.
 The same is true in Python scripts outside of the IDE.
-UGP auto-locking is set to True by default.
+UG auto-locking is set to True by default.

 Automatic lock

-When auto-locking is enabled, as in the example above, UGP locks are automatically acquired when they are needed.
+When auto-locking is enabled, as in the example above, UG locks are automatically acquired when they are needed.

 To disable auto-locking: